 Not all lamp columns are suitable for lamp column chargers.
 We cannot install chargers in Kensington Vestry Heritage style columns or any other columns that are within 15 metres of other electrical equipment, on narrow pavements or which are not in reach of a parking bay There are also other non-visible restrictions such as underground services that we cannot be aware of until our contractors carry out surveys.

 We install lamp column chargers in batches as funding becomes available.
-At present, all funding has been allocated but we hope to be able to plan more installations from March 2021.
+At present, all funding has been allocated but we hope to be able to plan more installations later in 2021.

 Please see Zapmap website for the locations of all charging points in the Borough.
 If your home address does not have a nearby charging point, please email us at EVChargerRequest@rbkc.gov.uk and we will look to providing more charging points in the area when funding is available.